Carnival Row: Development

-On January 9, 2015, Amazon signed a development deal for the series which, at the time had Guillermo del Toro on board as a co-writer, executive producer, and director.
+On January 9, 2015, Amazon Studios signed a development deal for the series which at the time had Guillermo del Toro on board as a co-writer, executive producer, and director.
 The series, set to be co-written by del Toro, Travis Beacham, and Rene Echeverria, is based on a feature film spec script written by Beacham, entitled A Killing on Carnival Row.
 The company ordered three scripts with the expectation that if the series went into production del Toro would direct the first episode.
 On June 6, 2016, the production was given a pilot order with the previously announced creative team still set to be involved.

 On May 10, 2017, the production was given a series order with Beacham and Echeverria still executive producing, and with Echeverria expected to act as showrunner.
 Filmmaker Paul McGuigan was set to direct the series.
 By this point, del Toro had stepped away from the project, as his feature film schedule did not permit him to stay on as an executive producer as the project moved forward.
 On November 10, 2017, filmmaker Jon Amiel replaced McGuigan as director.

 In July 2019, Amazon renewed the series for a second season.
 In November 2022, Amazon announced that the second season would serve as the series's last.